ydwu4/dgl-hack/src/jit/README.md

 To understand the problem of *high comprehension burden*, we consider a simple operation from an existing GNN model DGMG which concates for each edge the src node's feature, edge's feature and dst node's feature together.
 We attribute this burden to the *dataflow-centric* programming model where users are forced to program using node and edge feature *tensor*.

 The problem of *low computation and memory efficiency* is also due to *dataflow-centric* programming model.
 To conduct message propogation in this model, some systems(PyG, NeuGraph) use simple edge materialization to prepare for edge-wise computation then aggregation.
 Specifically, the scatter operation copies from the original node feature tnesor into an new tensor according to the outgoing edges incident to this node.
 Then edge-wise operations are performed on this new tensor.
 This creates huge amount of intermediate results whose sizes are proportional to the number of edges.
 DGL takes one step further, it provides built-in functions such as copyFromSrc and sumByDst as arguments of an operator updateAll.
 The system can automatically fuse these two operations into one operation thus saving both momeory usage and traffic.
-However this approach is not perfect as the graph computation is a seperate operator from the rest the data-flow programming model prohibiting further holistic optimizations.
+However this approach is not perfect as the graph computation is a seperate operator from the rest the data-flow programming model prohibiting further *holistic optimizations*.

 ## Design
 ### Programming model
 The basic idea is that we factor out the node dimension and let user focuse on the computation patterns around a vertex's neighborhood.
 Such a design is possible based on the fact (or assumption?) that 1. different nodes share the common set of model parameters 2. operators usually apply on feature dimension and repeat across the node (in other words: batch) dimension.
 Therefore the same deep learning model is still valid (in the sense that the shape of tensors flowing through operator chains remains coherent) even if we factor out node dimension (0-th dimension).
 This factoriation may appear uesless for traditional DL models such as CNN but can be critical for GNN in terms of lowering the comprehension burden.

-We use GATConv as an illustration.
+We use GATConv as an illustration:
 TODO: 1.
-Add more examples e.g. SageConv, GCNConv, ChebConv, AGNNConv, GeomGCN, RGCN.
+Add more examples e.g. GeomGCN, SageConv, GCNConv, ChebConv, AGNNConv, RGCN.
       2. Add examples that use conditionals, for loops, heterogeneous edges.
 ```python
 def forward(self, graph, nfeat):